msveshnikov/autocode-ai/test-project/README.md

 ## How It Works

-CodeCraftAI reads your README.md file and sends the instructions to the Claude 3.5 Sonnet API.
-The API interprets the instructions and generates the necessary code structure, files, and content.
-CodeCraftAI then saves the generated code to your project directory.
+CodeCraftAI reads your README.md file and your sources (initially index.js only) and sends the instructions to the Claude 3.5 Sonnet API.
+The API interprets the instructions and generates the necessary code structure, files, and content (initially index.js only).
+CodeCraftAI then saves the generated code (initially index.js only) back to your project directory.

 ## Requirements

 -   Node.js (version 20.0.0 or higher), always use ES6 imports and async/await
--   An active internet connection
+-   Always pass previous index.js (along with README.md contents) for incremental improvement
--   Claude API key
+-   Always use model: "claude-3-5-sonnet-20240620", max_tokens: 8192

 ## Contributing